Japan Drops South Korea From Favored Trade List As Long-Simmering Tensions Flare

 Seoul suggested Thursday that it could consider pulling out of a military intelligence sharing agreement, which the two countries use to coordinate their response to threats from North Korea.

 Tokyo says Friday's decision was about national security.
-Last month, it imposed export controls on high-tech materials used in smartphones and semiconductors, but which also have military uses.
+Last month, it imposed export controls on high-tech materials used in smartphones and semiconductors but which also have military uses.

 Tokyo is also angry over a South Korean Supreme Court decision compelling Japanese companies to compensate Koreans who were forced to work for Japan during World War II.
 Normalization agreements between Seoul and Tokyo in 1965 ended government-to-government reparations, but South Korea argues that individuals can still pursue them.